-Financial malpractice, fraud or corruption;
+- financial malpractice, fraud, or corruption.

-- failure to comply with legal obligations or GTG Charter or statutes
+- failure to comply with legal obligations or GTG Charter or statutes.

-- danger to health and safety
+- danger to health and safety.

-- criminal activity
+- criminal activity.

-- academic malpractice
+- academic malpractice.

-- nepotism
+- Nepotism.

-- improper unethical behaviour
+- improper unethical behaviour.

-- person being discriminated against because of race, colour, religion, ethnic or national origin, disability, age, sex, sexuality, class or home life
+- person being discriminated against under the Equality Act 2010.

-- financial malpractice

 - attempts to conceal any of the above.